Mushow/PayMyBuddy/README.md

 To get PayMyBuddy running on your local machine, follow these steps:

-1. Ensure you have **Java 17**, **Maven** and **MySQL** installed on your local machine.
-2. Clone the repository or download the source code to your local machine.
-3. Please make sure to change the database credentials within the `application.properties` under `src\main\resources`.
-4. Navigate to the root directory of the project via command line or terminal.
+1. Navigate to the root directory of the project via command line or terminal.
-5. Run the command `mvn spring-boot:run` to start the application.
+2. Run the command `mvn spring-boot:run` to start the application.
-6. Once the application is running, open your web browser and navigate to `http://localhost:8080` to access the PayMyBuddy web interface.
+3. Once the application is running, open your web browser and navigate to `http://localhost:8080` to access the PayMyBuddy web interface.

 ## Additional Documentation